bihealth/sodar-core-legacy/docs/source/app_projectroles_integration.rst

 Django Settings
 ===============

-Next you need to modify your default :term:`Django settings` file, usually located in ``config/settings/base.py``.
+Next you need to modify your default :term:`Django settings<Django Settings>` file, usually located in ``config/settings/base.py``.
 For sites created with an older cookiecutter-django version the file name may also be ``common.py``.
 Naturally, you should make sure no settings in other configuration files conflict with ones set here.

 For values retrieved from environment variables, make sure to configure your env accordingly.
 For development and testing, using ``READ_DOT_ENV_FILE`` is